Skip to main content

 • Animal Services recognized the need to provide its shelter dogs with exercise and socialization as part of the Shelter Enrichment Program.

 • Beginning in 2007, Animal Services began exploring opportunities to establish a play area for dogs.
-In 2012, Kodak and the City established a site access agreement for use of a vacant property on Brown Street to exercise and socialize shelter dogs.
+In 2012, Kodak and the City established a site access agreement for the use of a vacant property on Brown Street to exercise and socialize shelter dogs.

 • The City installed snow fencing and Animal Services began using the area in a limited capacity with dogs on long lines.

-Support from our PartnersBrooklyn
+Support from our partners

 • In March 2013, Animal Services brought Animal Farm Foundation representatives to Rochester for a full-day seminar on adoptions, behavior assessment, and kennel enrichment.